shufo/blade-formatter/README.md

 ## Configuring blade-formatter

-To configuring project wide settings, put `.bladeformatterrc.json` or `.bladeformatterrc` to your repository root will blade-formatter treat it as setting files.
+To configure project wide settings, put `.bladeformatterrc.json` or `.bladeformatterrc` in your repository root, blade-formatter will treat them as settings files.

 e.g.